Skip to navigation Skip to content

 • Yes:

-• evidence must be provided to the agency to confirm this, such as the Terms of settlement, Deed of release or the legal costs invoice.
-Escalate these claims to Program Management
+• Evidence must be provided to Services Australia to confirm this, such as the Terms of settlement, Deed of release or the legal costs invoice, If clear evidence:

 • No, go to Step 5